Assess AI Readiness for

 The WorkWise Readiness Assessment

-We run a structured assessment across your portfolio companies and deliver a clear, prioritized action plan.
+We run a structured assessment across your portfolio companies and deliver a ranked action plan.
 No 200-page report.
 A scoring matrix, a ranked list, and specific next steps for each company.

-The process starts with our Discovery Sprint.
-In two weeks, we assess each portfolio company across all five dimensions, interview key stakeholders, and audit the data and systems that AI would touch.
+It starts with our Discovery Sprint.
+In two weeks we score each company across all five dimensions, interview key stakeholders, and audit the data and systems AI would touch.

-You get a readiness score for each company, a prioritized deployment roadmap, and a clear picture of what needs to happen before AI can generate returns.
+You get a score for each company, a ranked deployment roadmap, and a clear picture of what has to happen before AI can pay off.
 No guesswork.
 No vendor pitches.
-Just an honest evaluation of where you stand.
+Just an honest read.

-Want a quick self-assessment before the full engagement?
+Want a quick self-check first?
 Try our free AI Readiness Diagnostic.
-It takes 5 minutes and gives you a preliminary score across all five dimensions.
+Five minutes, and you get a preliminary score across all five dimensions.

 Frequently Asked Questions